 Smashing Someone’s Window to Save An Animal is Legal

-Both an emergency worker and a private citizen can break open your window to save an animal if the creature is in imminent danger.
-In California, this usually occurs when a dog or other pet has been locked inside of a car on a hot day.
-That being said, in order for a private citizen to be legally protected by this law, he must call the police first to let them know about the situation and see if the officers have any other advice to allow him to help the animal without causing property damage.
+Both an emergency worker and a private citizen can break open your window to save an animal if the creature is in imminent danger under the state’s Right to Rescue law.
+In Southern California, this usually occurs when a dog or other pet has been locked inside a vehicle on a hot day.
+For private citizens to be legally protected by this law though, they must call the police first to let them know about the situation and see if the officers have any other advice to allow them to help the animal without causing property damage.

-Legal Penalties for Leaving Your Dog in a Hot Car
+Legal Penalties for Leaving Your Dog in a Car

-Since leaving your dog in a hot car is a crime, if you leave your dog unattended in a vehicle, you might not just be left with a broken window and the loss of your pet, you might also face criminal charges.
-A first time offense that does not result in great bodily injury of the animal will only carry a $100 fine per animal.
+If you leave your dog unattended in a vehicle, you might not just be left with a broken window and the loss of your pet, you might also face criminal charges.
+A first-time offense that does not result in great bodily injury of the animal results in a $100 fine per animal.

-If the incident does result in your pet suffering great bodily harm or if you have a prior conviction though, you could face a $500 fine and up to six months in prison.
-In addition, some people charged with this crime will also face charges for the more serious offense of animal cruelty, which can be charged as a misdemeanor or a felony regardless of whether it was committed through malicious acts or neglect.
-Your Vista animal abuse attorney may be able to have additional charges dropped in these cases.
+If the incident results in your pet suffering great bodily harm, or if you have a prior conviction, you could face a $500 fine and up to six months in prison.
+In addition, some people charged with this crime will also face charges for other forms of animal cruelty, which can be charged as a misdemeanor or a felony regardless of whether it was committed maliciously or was a result of neglect.
+Your criminal defense attorney may be able to have additional charges dropped in these cases.

-Fortunately, there are defenses to this crime.
+There are many defenses to charges filed under 597.7 (PC).
 Because the law requires the animal to be at risk of harm, the most common defense involves arguing that the animal was never in real danger.
-For example, while your car can become very hot and dangerous in the summer, leaving a dog in your car on a 65 degree day during the winter is not going to hurt her.
-Additionally, if you leave your pup in a temperature-controlled car without water, it is not a crime if he or she does not go long without water -for example, if it was only while you were in a grocery store.
+For example, while your car can become very hot and dangerous in the summer, leaving a dog in your car on a 65-degree day during the winter will not hurt it.
+Similarly, suppose you leave your pup in a temperature-controlled vehicle (such as a Tesla with “Dog Mode”) without water or food.
+In that case, it is not a crime, as long as they were not left for an excessively long period —for example, the amount of time it took to pick up a prescription from the local drug store.

-Lastly, in the case of emergencies, your Vista animal abuse attorney could get the charges dropped.
-For example, if you only intended to leave your car to withdraw money from an ATM, but suffered a medical emergency that caused you to lose consciousness after exiting your car, you wouldn’t be legally responsible for leaving your pet in the car during that time.
+Lastly, in the case of emergencies, your attorney could get the charges dropped.
+For example, if you only intended to leave your car to withdraw money from an ATM, but while you were out of the vehicle, you suffered a medical emergency that caused you to lose consciousness, you wouldn’t be legally responsible for leaving your pet in the car.

-If you have any questions about animal abuse charges, including leaving your pet in the car, please call (760) 643-4050 to schedule a free initial consultation with Vista animal abuse attorney Peter M. Liss.
+If you have any questions about 597.7 (PC) or any other type of animal abuse charges, please call (760) 643-4050 to schedule a free consultation with Peter M. Liss.